elise-ng/FYP_SmartCarPark/README.md

 Scripts are written in TypeScript and transpiled to JavaScript to run in NodeJS.
 Controls ultrasonic distance sensor, manages IoT device state, takes snapshots and sync data to backend

-Notice that [yarn package manager](https://yarnpkg.com/getting-started) must be used for Raspiberry Pi Zero W (arm6l) compatibility
+Notice that [Yarn package manager](https://yarnpkg.com/getting-started) must be used for Raspiberry Pi Zero W (arm6l) compatibility

 ## Web